trishatong/cse15l-lab-reports/lab-report-2-week-4.md

 ![error](cs195.PNG)

-The index of the open bracket was greater than 0.
-This led to an infinite while loop, which resulted in a symptom in the form of an error.
+Our code did not account for multiple pairs of brackets and parenthesis and unpaired brackets and parenthesis.
+Therefore, the open bracket at the end of this file caused an error in the form of an infinite while loop.

 ---